Krusen/Additio.Sitecore.DependencyConfigReader/README.md

 I was wondering if it would be a better solution to be able to specify dependencies on other configs instead.

+## Requirements

+This config reader require Sitecore 8.1.160302 (8.1 Update-2) or higher.

+This is where they moved the logic from `Sitecore.Configuration.Factory` to `Sitecore.Configuration.ConfigReader` and made the class methods `virtual` so it's possible to override parts of the logic.

 ## Installation

 Just install the NuGet package and it will transform your `Web.config` to replace the default Sitecore `ConfigReader` with this one.